Aim 1:

 To foster talent development and enhance training experience.

-CATAPULT: Canadian Oral Health Academy Program for Student Virtual Training
+CATAPULT: Canadian Oral Health Academy Program for Universal Virtual Training

 CATAPULT is a virtual research academy training program.
 This free cohort is designed to enhance research-training experience, expose students and faculty members to the latest research developments.

-Each cohort will consist of twelve, one-hour virtual sessions and take place during three sessions (Fall, Winter, and Summer).
+The training will include virtual sessions with specific objectives and will be delivered across three sessions (Fall, Winter, and Summer).

 Please stay tuned for more details!